jwalsh/stochastic/README.md

 ![poissP](out/poissP.png)

-/Exercise/: Assuming you get 10 emails per hour over the course of an 8 hour day;
-what's the distribution of the number of emails you receive each day over the course of a standard 261 work-day year
+_Exercise_: Assuming you get 10 emails per hour over the course of an 8 hour day, what's the distribution of the number of emails you receive over the course of a standard 261 work-day year

 ![poissP-emails](out/poissP-emails.png)